IBM-Bluemix-Docs/ContinuousDelivery/pipeline_custom_docker_images.md

 ## Specifying the Docker image name

 The **docker image name** in custom docker image jobs is designed to work the same way as image names do with the Docker CLI.
 For example, for `docker run maven:3.5.3-ibmjava`, the docker image name is `maven:3.5.3-ibmjava`.
+The one exception is if this field is left blank in which case the "standard pipeline base image" will be used as a default.
+Apart from that there are no restrictions and any docker image should work.

 A docker image name consists of `[repository][:][tag]`.
 In our example, our repository is `maven` and our tag is `3.5.3-ibmjava`.